Register for a trademark in New Zealand: steps and costs

 - Look for identical or similar trade marks in your business category

-- Paid help: Trade mark attorney for complex situations
+- Paid help: Hire a trade mark attorney for complex situations or strategic advice

 Checking first helps you save time and money by avoiding applications for existing trade marks.